maulshh/lara-framework/readme.md

    php artisan key:generate
    ```

-5. Edit .env and config/database.php based on your database setting.
+5. Edit .env your database setting.

 6. Use php artisan migrate to create database tables and also `--seed` for the dummy data.
    ```